 We have covered most of the basics in FPV antenna, and now I can finally introduce you some common types of antennas used for FPV.

 |Circular Polarized||Cloverleaf, Skew-Planar Wheel, Pagoda||Helical, Patch, Crosshair|

-Dipole antennas are light weight, easy to make and repair, and can be made very durable against crashes.
+Dipole antennas relatively simple which is based on monopole antenna with a ground sleeve at under the active element which boosts the performance considerably.
+Dipole antennas are light weight, and can be made very durable against crashes.
 Nearly all video transmitters and receivers come with dipole antennas.